clemlatz/cheatsheets/Kubernetes.md

                                                    deployment/pod
-kubectl create [resource]                        # create a resource kubectl apply [resource]                         # create or modify a resource
+kubectl create [resource]                        # create a resource kubectl apply [resource]                         # create or modify a resource kubectl describe [pod]                           # get info about a pod kubectl exec [pod-name] -it sh                   # access a shell inside a pod
 ```

 ## Pods